ml-energy/blog/docs/posts/energy-performance-and-accuracy.md

   - Zeus NSDI'23 paper: https://www.usenix.org/conference/nsdi23/presentation/you
 ---

-# Does Zeus Hurt Model Quality?
+# ML Energy, Performance, and Accuracy

-Zeus changes the model's training batch size to optimize time and energy consumption, but does that hurt the model's final quality?
+Zeus's [batch size optimizer](https://ml.energy/zeus/optimize/batch_size_optimizer) changes the model's training batch size to optimize time and energy consumption, but does that hurt the model's final quality?
 Short answer: No.
 Let's look into how in today's post.